This post was first published in July 2017 and has been updated to reflect changes.

 ^^Annex 14 (Manufacture of Products Derived from Human Blood or Human Plasma)

-^Annexes 4 and 5 are excluded because veterinary medicinal products regulation is the responsibility of the Australian Pesticides and Veterinary Medicines Authority (APVMA) – not the Therapeutic Goods Administration – under the Agricultural and Veterinary Chemicals (Administration) Act 1992.
+^Annexes 4 and 5 are excluded because veterinary medicinal products regulation is the responsibility of the Australian Pesticides and Veterinary Medicines Authority (APVMA) – under the Agricultural and Veterinary Chemicals (Administration) Act 1992.

-^^Annex 14 is excluded because Australia continues to maintain its own Code of GMP for blood products and for Division 2 products, the Therapeutic Goods (Manufacturing Principles) Determination 2018 refers to “the Australian Code of Good Manufacturing Practice” meaning the document titled “Australian Code of Good Manufacturing Practice for Human Blood, Blood Components, Human tissues and Human cellular therapy products” dated April 2013 and published by the TGA on its website.
+^^Annex 14 is excluded because Australia continues to maintain its own Code of GMP for therapeutic goods that are blood, blood components, haematopoietic progenitor cells and biologicals that do not contain live animal cells, tissues or organs.
+These products are regulated under Therapeutic Goods (Manufacturing Principles) Determination 2020 Schedule 1 Part 2 which refers to the “Australian Code of Good Manufacturing Practice for human blood and blood components, human tissues and human cellular therapy products (Version 1.0, April 2013) published by the Therapeutic Goods Administration".

-Enforcement of a code is generally achieved through conditional licencing.
-Amongst other conditions of a GMP license, Section 40 of the Act specifies that the holder of the licence will ensure that:
+Compliance with the PIC/S Guide to GMP is mandatory under the Act and enforcement is generally achieved through conditional licencing.
+Amongst other conditions of a GMP licence, Section 40 of the Act specifies that the holder of the licence will ensure that:

 (i) the goods conform to any standard applicable to the goods; and

 (ii) the holder of the licence observes the manufacturing principles in carrying out any steps in the manufacture of the goods under the licence;